DominikSzczesniak/what-to-watch/README.md

 - Add new movies to the list
 - Update existing movie details.
 - Remove movies from the list.
+- Assigning covers to movies.
+- Saves cover files in "files" folder in project's directory.

 ## Planned improvements